My rating: 5 of 5 stars

 Logan has learned to accept his curse, his immortality and inner pain and to bear the burden for the greater good.
 Harry finds that there are worse people in the world than the Dursleys and that he does not have to end up like Voldemort.
 Kitai, too, has learned a valuable lesson and hugs his father in a heartfelt embrace, which is their first sign of emotional love since the beginning of the story.

-And then there is the end.
+Then there is the end.
 Everyone returns home.
 Harry goes back to London.
 Logan heads back to America or Canada.
 Kitai is back on board a starship and heading for his home world.

 Vogler in his book The Writer’s Journey uses some great examples of his own.
-He analyzes Star Wars, The Lion King, and Titanic— all famous stories that still garner huge amounts of success and respect.
+He analyzes Star Wars, The Lion King, and Titanic — all famous stories that still garner huge amounts of success and respect.

 There is much more to find in Vogler’s book.
 So if you are a writer or a storyteller or a filmmaker or just simply interested in the inner workings of storytelling today, I strongly recommend you pick up the nearest copy today.
 Happy reading.